Christian hip-hop: History and notable examples

-S.F.C. was led by Chris Cooper who originally performed as Super C (short for Super Chris or Super Christian), then later became Sup the Chemist and Soup the Chemist.
+S.F.C. was led by Chris Cooper, originally performing as Super C, later Sup the Chemist, and then Soup the Chemist.
 Other rap groups emerged in the late 1980s, including dc Talk and E.T.W.
 (End Time Warriors).
-ETW was led by producer Mike Hill, who went on to pastor one of the largest inner-city youth groups in Tulsa, Oklahoma.
-Christian emcee Danny "D-Boy" Rodriguez was another well-known early gospel rap artist, but was murdered in 1990 in Texas.
-Prior to his death, he helped launch the career of his sister Genie Rodriguez-Lopez, known as MC GeGee.
-She was one of the first female Christian rap artists, with D-Boy collaborating on her first album I'm for Real.
-GeGee would go on to release a second album in 1991, titled And Now the Mission Continues.
+ETW was led by producer Mike Hill.
+Christian emcee Danny "D-Boy" Rodriguez was another well-known early gospel rap artist but was murdered in 1990 in Texas.
+Prior to his death, he helped launch the career of his sister Genie Rodriguez-Lopez, known as MC GeGee, one of the first female Christian rap artists.

 The trend of rap artists blending faith and rap continued in the 1990s, with D.O.C.
-(Disciples of Christ) who emerged from Oklahoma, as well as the Gospel Gangstaz from Compton and South Central, Los Angeles.
+(Disciples of Christ) from Oklahoma, as well as the Gospel Gangstaz from Compton and South Central, Los Angeles.
 In 1991, JC Crew featured the West Coast beat box champion Maximillian and T-Bone.
 In the mid-1990s, rapper KJ-52 originated in Tampa, Florida, and Jewish rapper John Reuben from Columbus, Ohio.
 The Cross Movement group was based in Philadelphia, with The Ambassador and Phanatik as members.